 The unicist educational programs are based on the use of double dialectical strategies and actions that include both maximal and minimum strategies to ensure results.

 The program is driven by the solutions the participants develop.
 These solutions are supported by the counseling and the coaching systems.
 They provide the necessary feedback that ensures the management of the unicist approach.
 The unicist educational model is based on the development of solutions that include maximal and minimum strategic actions to ensure results in adaptive environments.
 The solutions are developed in some of the following application fields:

 The Unicist Micro-clinics deal with universal aspects in order to allow participants to build a bridge between their personal experience and the business problems.
-They are developed during a month in a two-session activity in order to allow the participants to study the information on a specific field of action.
+Each micro-clinic is developed during a month in a two-session activity in order to allow the participants to study the information on a specific field of action.
 These micro-clinics provide the necessary information and experience in order to manage double dialectical strategies and actions.
 These technologies cover the following fields:

-Unicist virtual collaboration defines the framework of the program.
+This program is developed in an environment of virtual collaboration.
 It implies that virtual communication tools are being used to sustain the real solution building processes and the development of the micro-clinics.
 It is based on the use of the triadic approach to the nature of business processes that is based on the unicist ontologies that are provided by the UCU.
 It simplifies the processes through the use of destructive pilot tests that sustain on the one hand the learning processes while it ensures the functionality of the solutions.
 This technology was developed at TURI to deal with development of solutions in adaptive environments.

 The Unicist Marketing technologies are an application of the researches in complex adaptive systems developed at The Unicist Research Institute.
 These technologies emulate the organization of nature to develop both maximal strategies to foster growth and minimum strategies to secure permanence in the market.